IBM/idz-utilities/README.md

 You can learn more about IBM Developer for z/OS at https://www.ibm.com/products/developer-for-zos and the IBM Developer for z/OS product offering is available at https://ibm.github.io/mainframe-downloads/downloads.html

-Please note that some code or script samples may purposefully require changes as part of a guide, example, or exercise.
+Please note that some samples may purposefully require changes for correct behavior or compilation, or otherwise show an error, as part of a guide, example, or exercise.

 IBM and z/OS are trademarks of International Business Machines Corporation, registered in many jurisdictions worldwide.